PLAN B

 On the real stage of the theatre, it is the well-known plays that work best with audiences.
 Shakespeare?
 Sophocles?
 Again?
 In suits?
 The performers explore a variety of genres to merge them into an imitation of the stage genre “La Revista Argentina”, a mixture of cabaret and French glamour revue, catchy Spanish tunes, Italian humour, lots of feathers, big music show and popular comedians.
 “La Revista Argentina” evolved at the time of the Weimar Republic, when Buster Keaton released the film The Haunted House, in which criminals and lousy actors from a mediocre Faust production clash.

-The figures in DRAMA nurture the anthropological desire to cut up popular culture in an effort to discover the arc of suspense between high art and low, and the untiring energy of the glamour dancers of the Argentinian revue of the 1920s.
-They perform with a spartan endurance and without the slightest gesture of pain.
+The figures in DRAMA nurture the anthropological desire to cut up popular culture to discover the arc of suspense between “high” and “low” art, and the untiring energy of the glamour dancers of the Argentinian revue of the 1920s.
+They constantly change the settings: from Shakespeare to the soap operas of our time, to musicals like Fame and past revues.
+They create a cosmos of great emotions, illusions and artificiality.
+The past revue: human dramas in an artificial world where no pain is shown, no effort.
+The Vedettes put on their mechanical smiles, the curtain opened and they went on stage.
 Robert Lippok’s musical score adds to this atmosphere, contrasting the musical referencing of pop songs.

 Premiere on 19 January 2023 at Volksbühne Berlin (DE).